 With a doctorate in hand three years later, Anton and Frances were finally in a position to earn two proper incomes.
 This led to a decision to continue living on one wage, a situation they had become quite used to, and save much of the other in order to start paying off the loans more rapidly.
 Low and behold, it took no more than 18 months to pay off Frances’ loan and much progress has now been made on Anton’s as well.

-*Please note that these were overseas loans, not a HECS or HELP loan.
+*Please note that these were overseas loans, not HELP loans.
 The big difference is that they were charged interest, whereas Australian citizens studying here are not.

 If you have a HELP debt should you pay it off?
 Because the effective interest rate is so low there is not the same urgency to pay off this loan like there is for all the other debts we have looked at.
 There used to be an incentive to pay off HELP loans in the form of discounts of up to 15% for voluntary lump sum payments.
 But now there are no discounts for early repayment.
 Obviously the government is in no hurry to get its money back.
 If you have a HELP debt, paying it off in a lump sum should be sitting way down the very bottom of your list.
 Personally, I wouldn’t bother.